Fall Hours are in Effect:

 The Arboretum was founded in the 1920s by mining magnate Col. William Boyce Thompson.
 In 1917 Col. Thompson served as co-leader of a Red Cross mercy mission to Russia, where he came to understand the importance of plants as the ultimate source of a large portion of mankind's food, clothing, and shelter.
 It was then, that he determined to use his great wealth to improve the use of plant resources.
 The Arboretum is one of his legacies.

 Encompassing 323 acres, the Arboretum is Arizona's oldest and largest botanical garden.
 It was the first purely botanical institution in the inter-mountain states.
 The Arizona State Parks Board entered into agreement with the Boyce Thompson Arboretum Board and the University of Arizona in 1976 to cooperatively manage the Arboretum.

 The University of Arizona also maintains a website for this park, with additional park information and photos.
 Learn more.

-8am.
-Daily hours at BTA are 6am-3pm from May-through-September, and this tour moves to an 8am start time during summer months.
-See rocks and volcanic formations along our main trail on a guided tour with professional geologist Rich Leveille on May 28 starting at 8am.
+1:30pm.
+Learn about rocks and volcanic formations along our main trail on a guided tour with professional geologist Rich Leveille on May 28 starting at 8am.
 This tour compresses almost two billion years of geologic history into just over one educational hour!
 Learn about Pinal schist, the volcanic origins of Picket Post Mountain and the Apache Leap tuff.
 June 25 our guide is Scott McFadden, then July 23 Rich Leville returns.

 - Alamo Lake